 Project entries cannot include plagiarized work.
 Plagiarism is considered the deliberate copying of someone else’s thoughts, ideas, expressions, words, artistic expressions, or scientific work without formally acknowledging its source.
 Plagiarism includes project entries that are comprised substantially of someone else’s work, copying words or ideas from someone else without giving credit, the failure to put quotation marks around unmodified content that was copied from an outside source, and the use of photos, graphs, charts, or other images without acknowledging their source.
 Project entries that include plagiarized content will be eliminated from the competition.
 We recommend teams working together to help each other avoid plagiarism.
 The best way to ensure your work is original is to be creative!

 This competition requires students to use information that is not their own, and thus merits increased diligence to proper source acknowledgement.
-Students will use data (scientific work) that has been collected by a group of researchers.
-Students are also welcome to use any of the images provided on the “Data Sets” portal/webpage in their project entries.
+Students will use data (scientific work) collected by a group of researchers.
+Students are also welcome to use any of the images provided on the “Datasets” page in their project entries.
 In order to avoid plagiarism, students should be sure to properly cite all sources of information for content that isn’t their own original work.
 This includes noting the data source and the sources of any images copied or modified.

 All project entries must have a complete reference list of all resources used.
 Any standard citation form is permissible (APA, MLA, etc.), but the same form should be used for all citations for a given project entry.